Burseylj/MinesweeperPrime/README.md

 ## Description

-Minesweeper game with a bunch of weird tweaks to the gameplay
+Minesweeper game with a variety of procedural generation mechanisms for game boards and an infinite scrolling feature.

 ## Features